“The Groundwork for all Happiness is Health.”

 Pelvic Pain: Dyspareunia (painful intercourse), Conditions such as: Vulvodynia, Vulvar vestibulitis, Vaginismus, Levator ani syndrome (muscular pain), Interstitial Cystitis (painful bladder syndrome), Endometriosis, Pudendal nerve irritation, Painful defecation, Anal and/or Rectal pain, Prostatitis and Testicular pain.

-Pregnancy and Postpartum Care: Obstetrical low back pain, Sacroiliac joint pain, Pubis symphysis pain, Sciatica, Diastasis Recti (separation of the abdominal wall), and Coccyx pain (tailbone)
+Pregnancy and Postpartum Care: Low back pain, Sacroiliac joint pain, Pubis symphysis pain (pubic pain), Sciatica, Diastasis Recti (separation of abdominals), Coccyx pain (Tailbone), Weak core/PFM

-Surgical: Hysterectomy, Scar Pain/mobility issues ranging from Caesarean or Episiotomy, Sling procedure, Prolapse repair, Radiation and Post cancer surgery/treatment, Post Prostatectomy
+Surgical: Hysterectomy, Scar Pain, issues ranging from Caesarean or Episiotomy, Prolapse repair, Radiation and Post cancer surgery/treatment, Post Prostatectomy, Endometriosis

 Orthopedic dysfunction: Hip/Pelvis/Lumbar dysfunction and Core instabilities